Liquid Hopfield model: retrieval and localization in multicomponent liquid mixtures

+Taken together, this shows that sparse targets facilitate retrieval, by increasing the parameter region where retrieval is stable and by suppressing potentially undesired mirror states.
 Biological mixtures often consist of a large number of different components \cite{simons2000lipid, lingwood2010lipid, chong2016liquid, shin2017liquid, banani2017biomolecular}.
 Despite this, such mixtures are not disordered, but instead assemble into functional states with well characterized composition.
 Resolving this apparent paradox is challenging because there is no established physics formalism to describe materials with such characteristics.

 In this paper, we have introduced the liquid Hopfield model as a simple paradigm for multi-component mixtures capable of retrieving multiple target compositions.
-Our analysis revealed a trade-off between retrieval of targets states, related to functional biological states; and disordered localized states, in which only few components are enriched.
-Such trade-off is controlled by repulsive non-linear interactions, which can be interpreted as a higher order term in the virial expansion of the free energy.
-Taken together, our results shed light on the relation between localisation and the retrieval capability of complex mixtures.
+Our analysis revealed a trade-off between retrieval of target states, related to functional biological states; and disordered localized states, in which only few components are enriched.
+As we have shown in this paper, the trade-off can be controlled by repulsive non-linear interactions that penalize localisation, and which can be interpreted as higher order terms in the virial expansion of the free energy.